Platelet-Rich Plasma (PRP)

 5) Nobody knows if 1 PRP injection is enough, or if a series of injections would be better

 No therapy is completely successful, and all carry some degree of risk.
 However, personally, I think that medicine should be more than, “You pays your money and you takes your chances.”
-Currently, with PRP, you’re paying for a lot of promise, but no actual demonstrable results.
+Currently, in spite of all of the promise and potential, with PRP, you’re paying for a lot of promise, but not any proven results.